R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > Re-enter password to verify: `Born2berude` (§)
 - Remember to store this and all passwords in a safe location.
 - Root password should comply with all the restrictions listed in the pdf document.
 - Checking the `Show Password in Clear` option is very helpful.
+Use the space bar to mark particular options while using the install interface.
 > Full name for the new user: `Roger Torrent` (§)<br>
 > Username for your account: `rtorrent` (§)
 - As per instructions, an account with the user's 42 login **must** be present.